How to Start a PTO: Free Step-by-Step Guide for Starting a School Parent Group

 One of the most common questions we get at PTO Today is “How do you start a PTO?”
 The answer is less complicated than you might think: Get a group of people together, agree on a common goal, then get to it!
-Something as easy as running a spaghetti supper or an ice-cream social can be the basis for building enthusiasm and getting parents interested in forming a parent group.
+Something as easy as running a Glow Bingo fundraiser or a Popsicles on the Playground social event for new families can be the basis for building enthusiasm and getting parents interested in forming a parent group.
 Yes, there are a lot of organizational steps you can take to get your group buttoned up and running smoothly.
 But you don’t have to have all of your i’s dotted and t’s crossed to start making a difference for your school.
 You can tackle that as you grow.

-That said, below is a list of steps to organize a parent group and best practices to keep it running strong.
+That said, below is a list of steps to organize a PTO at your school and best practices to keep it running strong.
 We’ve included links to resources that give you more information about key points.
 Keep in mind that this is a process—you certainly don’t have to tackle the entire list at once!
 And many of these will come easily as you get your organization in place and begin to grow.

 (If you currently have a PTA and are switching to PTO, you might want to read Switching From PTA to PTO.)